chili-publish/grafx-documentation/docs/release-notes/index.md

 - You can now search and sort the list of templates.
 - You can switch between grid and list view on the templates page
 - Overwrite dialog is shown when you assign an image from the media panel to a frame with an image variable
+- A metadata section was added to the image variable settings.
+It allows using data from image metadata in the templates variables

 ### Fixes